swapnil712/sodari/README.md

 A lightweight, accessibility-first React UI kit built with **Tailwind CSS v4** and **Material Symbols** icons.
 Eighteen composable components covering buttons, forms, navigation, feedback, data display, and layout — each ships with sensible ARIA semantics baked in.

-> Replace the placeholder package name `your-package-name` throughout this document with your actual published name before publishing.

 ---

 ## Table of contents